 Adults are the largest stage of head lice and can transfer to new heads.
 The adult female can lay eggs once fertilized and immediately upon transfer.
 A nymph reaches an adult in 7-10 days from hatching.

 Knowing what you're looking for is extremely important when checking for head lice.
-So many times what people find may not be head lice at all.
-Here is a reference to help in the identification process.
+Many times what people find may not be head lice at all.
+Here is a quick reference to help in the identification process.

 Many things are often confused with head lice.
-The following can be found on the scalp or in the hair are not head lice related:
+The following can be found on the scalp or in the hair, but are not head lice related:

 Build up of dead skin cells and oils on the hair folical.
 They slide easily off the hair and are often misdiagnosed as eggs